exaile/moodbar/README.md

 ## Requirements

 * FFTW 3
-* GStreamer 1 base plugins development files
+* GStreamer 1 + base plugins

+For building:

+* Development files for the above
+* C++ compiler
+* Meson.
+If your OS doesn't have a package for this, you can install it through pip (requires Python 3).
+* pkgconf or pkg-config
-* Meson (for building)
+* Ninja

 ## Building